Gun Grease vs Gun Oil: Which to Use Where (2026 Guide)

 Today's firearm community analyzes data constantly.
 Slow-motion footage reveals micro-movements inside the BCG.
 High-speed cameras show carbon flow patterns.
 As knowledge grows, lubrication evolves.

-Modern shooters adopt a mission-specific approach:
+Modern shooters take a mission-specific approach:

-3. Long-Term Storage – Grease for corrosion prevention
+3. Long-Term Storage — Grease for corrosion prevention and surface coating

-4. Extreme Environments – Climate-specific oil formulation
+4. Extreme Environments — Climate-specific oil formulation, less grease in dust

 This method eliminates dogma.
-Instead, it prioritizes performance.
+It prioritizes performance.

 For a deeper dive into our lubrication philosophy and product options, explore our dedicated collection here: